Pirate FlagPirates and PrivateersPirate Flag

 Candlewick, 2017, ISBN 978-0-7636-8033-6, US $19.99 / CAN $22.99

-In the aftermath of the wreck, many sought the treasure, but locating the Whydah proved elusive.
-Centuries passed before she finally gave up her secrets.
-This volume, written for middle-grade readers, recounts the story of this ship, the pirates who attacked her, and the hunt to locate the first verified pirate shipwreck.
-Sandler also includes the legends surrounding Bellamy; what the recovered artifacts have taught us about piracy during the early eighteenth century; and the establishment of a museum to showcase these artifacts.
+In the aftermath of the wreck, many seek the treasure, but locating Whydah proves elusive.
+Centuries pass before she finally gives up her secrets.
+This volume, written for middle-grade readers, recounts the story of this ship, the pirates who attack her, and the hunt to locate the first verified pirate shipwreck.
+Sandler also includes the legends surrounding Bellamy; what the recovered artifacts have taught us about piracy during the early 18th century; and the establishment of a museum to showcase these artifacts.

 Home